Ria424/developers-animatesdk-docs/FLfile_object/FLfile11.md

 #### Returns

-The contents of the specified file as a string, or null if the read fails.
+`string | null`; The contents of the specified file as a string, or null if the read fails.

 #### Description